dmanjunath/rate-limiter/README.md

   npm install twitter-rate-limiter
 </pre>

-## Super simple to use
+## Setup
-1. Create a file called config.json with your twitter credentials in the format
+Create a file called config.json with your twitter credentials in the format

 ```javascript
 {